 The child can ask a parent or guardian to help with this decision.

 Children and adults charged with the same offences

-When a child is charged with a summary/minor offence with one or more adults, the offence should be heard in the Children Court.
-The adult will be dealt with as if he or she were before the District Court.
-The Children Court may also decide that both child and adult be dealt with in the District Court.
+When a child is charged with a minor offence, with one or more adults, the offence should be heard in the Children Court.
+The adult will be heard as if they were before the District Court.
+The Children Court can also decide that the child and adult be heard in the District Court.